Fiscal Year 2017 (FY17)

 Georgia State University Innovation and Entrepreneurship

-- Record number of issued patents and new technology disclosures; and
+- The university has a record number of issued patents and new technology disclosures.

-- Ramped up efforts to inspire and promote student entrepreneurship.
+- We have ramped up efforts to inspire and promote student entrepreneurship.

 Georgia State University Student Entrepreneurship